 Jenny Gustafson works with students, families, and the Nashville community to develop off-campus housing options.
-For Jenny, expanding opportunities for Next Steps students—and all people with disabilities—to live as independently as possible is a principal value and crucial goal.
+For Jenny, expanding opportunities for people with disabilities to live as independently as possible is a principal value and crucial goal.

 A native of Jackson, Tennessee, Jenny earned M.Div. and M.Ed. degrees from Vanderbilt University.
 She then worked as a behavior analyst in school, home, and community-based settings with children and youth with intellectual and developmental disabilities and behavior disorders.
 Prior to returning to Vanderbilt to work, she was the Education Series Director for Autism TN and the Executive Director of a private residence for adults with disabilities for five years.

 Program Coordinator, University Center for Excellence in Developmental Disabilities (UCEDD)

 Laurie Fleming plans, coordinates, and administers Vanderbilt Kennedy University Center for Excellence in Developmental Disabilities programs (VKC UCEDD), including activities of the Community Advisory Council.
 She also works with Next Steps, particularly with our graduation festivities each year.